samsarahq/api-docs/README.md

 # Samsara REST API

 > Note: This spec powers our API reference documentation, and is kept up-to-date with our API.
-See [developers.samsara.com](https://developers.samsara.com) for details on how the API is versioned.
 This spec is provided as an optional resource for your convenience, but it has not been officially tested for use with code-generation libraries.
-Samsara frequently updates and refactors this spec to improve our [API reference documentation](https://www.samsara.com/api).
+Samsara frequently updates and refactors this spec to improve our API reference documentation.

 **Visit [developers.samsara.com](https://developers.samsara.com) for getting started guides, reference documentation, and more!**